Nex2i/dripiq/docs/implementation/00-overview.md

 - SendGrid integration in `server/src/libs/sendgrid/`

 ### Testing Strategy
-- Unit tests for all business logic
+- Unit tests are not required at this time
-- Integration tests for BullMQ workers
-- End-to-end tests for full campaign flows
+- End-to-end verification and manual checks during rollout
-- Load testing for rate limiting and scaling
+- Load testing to be added post-MVP

 ### Rollout Strategy
 - Feature flags for gradual tenant rollout